jdaw1/penrose_tiling/text/postscript_data.md

 (New software, at point of release, has a feature described as &ldquo;heading for deprecation&rdquo;: cool, or dim-witted?)
 For `PS_data` the data is exported as arrays (in PostScript, <code>[&nbsp;&hellip;&nbsp;]</code>) of dictionaries (<code><<&nbsp;&hellip;&nbsp;>></code>), each of which is limited to at most 65,535 items.

-So a &lsquo;wanted&rsquo; subset of rhombii is chosen.
+So a &lsquo;wanted&rsquo; subset of rhombi is chosen.
 In <kbd>controls.c</kbd> there are functions `wantedPostScriptCentre()` which returns the centre of the desired region, and `wantedPostScriptAspect()` which returns the desired _y_/_x_ aspect ratio.
-The largest possible area is then chosen, such that there are &le;&#8239;65535 rhombii (sometimes _x_ or _y_ equalities compel the number of rhombii to be slightly less than 65535).
+The largest possible area is then chosen, such that there are &le;&#8239;65535 rhombi (sometimes _x_ or _y_ equalities compel the number of rhombi to be slightly less than 65535).

 The `RhId` and `PathId` are renumbered, such that numbers point within the shorter PostScript arrays, rather than within the longer C arrays used in all other export formats.